You can't get away from it

-Taylor is one of the very few Christian colleges that offers a geography major, making it extremely unique.
-To be good stewards of our earth, we need to know cultural and historical backgrounds, as well as, knowing how to take care of our environment.
+Taylor is one of the few Christian colleges offering a geography major, making it extremely unique.
+To be good stewards of our earth, we need to know cultural and historical backgrounds, as well as knowing how to take care of our environment.

 What type of student would ideally suit Taylor’s Geography Department?

 If you are interested in growing spiritually, while learning about our world through culture, history or science, you would make an ideal geography student.

 Will I have the opportunity to study abroad while in the program?